jxxcarlson/markup-experiments/README.md

 > "This is a [b [i real]] test"

-The idea is that the function
+The idea is that the function with name
  `b.i` is the composition of the functions  with names `b` and `i`.